AmpersandTarski/documentation/tutorial/rap3.md

   * Add an interface for the teachers in the tab for Modules, right above the line for "Course":
     `, "Teacher" : providedBy  CRUD`

-  * Save, compile, create protype and see the result.
+  * Save, compile, create protype, reinstall database and see the result.

   * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.